JasonJ0987/clueless/journals/liland_pham.md

 ## May 30th, 2023
 1. Created a Bins View page for all of the bins that will list all of the items for that particular bin
 2. I was the driver for today.
 The team and I created a page to view the individual bins that we have set up for each user: hats, tops, bottoms, and shoes.
 In the closet view page, all of the bins are listed on there.
 And once the user click on the title of the bin, for example: hats, it will redirect the user to the hat's bin's page.
 The related items that were assigned under hats will be displayed in a card format.

+Sabrina and Xander worked on the navigation bar.
+They set up the drop down button and added a logo which will redirect the user to the homepage once it's clicked.
 3. No blockers - most of the code was similar to the closet view page.